 Gitgit Waterfall Opening Hours

-Gitgit welcome’s visitor every day from 7 in the morning to 5 pm.
+Gitgit welcomes visitors every day from 7 AM in the morning to 5 PM.
 It closed for the public during Nyepi day.
 A silent day will affect the entire island.

 |GitgitWaterfall Opening Hours|